 You can also use a wish list instead of asking for donations.
 Wish list?
 On many websites like Amazon you have the option to add products you want to a wish list.
 You can use this instead of asking for a monetary donation.

 The Brave browser blocks ads when surfing the internet.
-As such you can setup an account on Brave Creators.
+As such you can setup an account on Brave Creators to earn Brave rewards.
 What this allows for is that anyone who uses Brave can tip you in Basic Attention Token (BAT).

 Brave Creators can be setup for both a website or YouTube channel.
 You will need a digital asset exchange however in order to accept and receive payment through your wallet.